joaofelipelliccione/joaofelipelliccione/README.md

 # Who am I?

-A 24-year-old men who seeks, daily, the balance between the three most important pillars of life: health, family/friends and professional success.
+A 24-year-old man who seeks, daily, the balance between the three most important pillars of life: health, family/friends and professional success.
 The passion for sports and the focus on achieving professional dreams and goals also defines me.

 **Management Main Qualification 👨‍💼 -** PUC-Rio's undergraduate degree in Business Administration with an Entrepreneurship minor.